SenseNet/sn-resources/docs/gitflow/gitflow.md

 # SN Gitflows

+# Branches
+Permanent branches
+* *master*: for releases and production environments
+* *develop*: for aggregating feature developments

+?where do bugs go?

+Temporary branches
+* feature: for feature developments
+* hotfix: for urgent and high importance fixes
+* staging: for creating QA build with released backend(?)

 ## Feature flow
 * Start with a well defined issue
 * Create a *feature* branch from *develop* branch